Cummins: Cummins Distribution Business

+Cummins Distribution Business consists of engine and power generation distribution as well as service and parts.
+The distribution unit of Cummins consists of 17 Cummins owned distributors and 10 joint ventures, covering 90 countries and territories through 234 locations.

-Cummins Power Systems Business (formerly Cummins Power Generation)
+Cummins Power Systems Business

-Cummins Power Systems Business Unit consists of Alternators, Automatic Transfer Switches, Commercial Power Systems, Consumer Systems, Engines, and Paralleling Systems.
+Cummins Power Systems Business Unit consists of alternators, automatic transfer switches, commercial power systems, consumer systems, engines, and paralleling systems.

-All of the above stem from Cummins Onan, of which products are still in service today.
+All of the above stem from the Cummins Onan Corporation, whose products remain in service today.

 This Business Unit was formed recently, following a merge of the Power Generation Unit and High Horsepower Sub-Division.

 On August 22, 2017, United Rentals announced it had acquired all mobile power generation assets from Cummins.
-To maintain fleet and customer service continuity, a small number of Cummins employees joined United Rentals.
+To maintain fleet and customer service continuity, some Cummins employees joined United Rentals.

-Cummins Component Business

-Cummins Component Business Unit consists of Emission Solutions, Filtration (Fleetguard), Fuel Systems, Turbo Technologies (Holset), and Electronics.
-With regards to Turbo Technologies, Cummins designs and manufactures turbochargers and related products, on a global scale, for diesel engines above 3 liters.
-In regard to Emission Solutions, Cummins develops and supplies catalytic exhaust systems and related products to the medium-and heavy-duty commercial diesel engine markets.
-In regard to Filtration, Cummins designs, manufactures and distributes heavy-duty and light-duty air, fuel, hydraulic and lube filtration, chemicals and exhaust system technology products for diesel and gas-powered equipment.
-With regards to Electronics, Cummins designs engine control units and sensors for Cummins diesel engines.